Deadline: December 16

 **Onsite courses may be offered depending on location enrollment.

 The Princeton Review ranks OU top in the nation in terms of academic excellence and cost.
 OU also ranks in the Top 10 Best Online Colleges for 2020 by U.S. News & World Report.

 Criminal activity has become more complex than ever before, and our communities need highly trained and knowledgeable criminal justice professionals to keep us safe.
 In addition to their current work expectations, current technology and policy reform mean these professionals must also be community builders, communicators, analytical thinkers, problem solvers, and public relations experts.
-The College of Professional and Continuing Studies is dedicated to providing law enforcement professionals with the ethics, decision making, and front-line leadership skills they need to thrive as leaders in today’s criminal justice field.
+OU Extended Campus is dedicated to providing law enforcement professionals with the ethics, decision making, and front-line leadership skills they need to thrive as leaders in today’s criminal justice field.

 All graduate courses in this program are 16 weeks long.
 Most students choose to take two courses (or six credit hours) in the spring and fall semesters and one course (or three credit hours) in the summer.
 The number of credit hours you take each semester should be discussed with your advisor and reflective of your personal and work schedules.